Today I’m happy to share that I sucessfully defended my thesis titled

 - My co-worker Misho for pushing me to finish this degree when motivation was at an all time low.

 - The rest of the Genesis team for the support, advice, and encouragement along the way.
-Without my internshps at eBay/PayPal, this thesis would not exist.
+Without my internships at eBay/PayPal, this thesis would not exist.

-The folks at the Apache Aurora project, without whom my work presented here would not have been possible.
+The folks at the Apache Aurora and Apache Mesos projects, without whom my work presented here would not have been possible.

 Last but not least my advisor, Madhusudhan Govindaraju, who always found a way to keep the process engaging and entertaining.